amitsandhel/newport/README.md

 # newport ARC LAMP POWER SUPPLY MODEL 69907
 python code to run the # newport ARC LAMP POWER SUPPLY MODEL 69907

-humidity.py
+newport.py

-Created by Amit Sandhel on May 12 2015
+Created by Amit Sandhel on May 6 2016

-This software script is able to run the api comands to run Omegas HX90A humidity sensor this is a read only sensor with a built in temperature, humidity, relatively humidity and dewpoint values all at once.
+This software script is able to run the api comands to run the newport ARC LAMP POWER SUPPLY MODEL 69907 commands to extract machine infromation as a text file which is saved in an excel file for graphing purposes.

 Note: this script requires:
         1) Python 2.7